kubernetes/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 ### BestEffort

-If All containers in a pod have no limits or requests on resources, the pod runs in the BestEffort QoS class.
+If all the containers in a Pod have no limits or requests on resources, the pod runs in the BestEffort QoS class.
 The pod can take any resources needed and the scheduler doesn’t reserve any resources and doesn’t limit resource usage.
 But when a node reports `MemoryPressure` condition, the scheduler will not schedule `BestEffort` pods on the node due to [`Node condition`](/docs/tasks/administer-cluster/out-of-resource/#scheduler).
 Like the Burstable QoS class, pods running in the BestEffort QoS class use the shared CPU pool and can't use the static CPU management policy.

 In the case of out of resource node condition, kubelet ranks pods based on their QoS classification.
-The `BestEffort` pods have no limits and requests on resources so can use resources aggressively.
+`BestEffort` pods have no limits and requests on resources so can use resources aggressively.
 When kubelet detects out of resource condition on a node, `BestEffort` pod which uses starved resource ranked by [Priority](/docs/concepts/configuration/pod-priority-preemption/) and then the highest ranked pods will be [evicted](/docs/tasks/administer-cluster/out-of-resource/#evicting-end-user-pods) by kubelet based on its resource usage